ToriiX/torirobinson.github.io/README.md

 ***- I am driven by a passion for solving complex problems, using data to find insights and create compelling visualizations***

-- Data preparation, analysis & visuaization
+- Data preparation, analysis & visualization

 **Technical Skills:** Python, SQL (PostgreSQL, MySQL), Tableau